14 Inches Cheese Pizza (Thin Crust) (1 Slice)

 Stay Hydrated

-Consider eating a smaller slice or fewer slices of pizza to reduce the overall carbohydrate intake.
+Consider eating fewer slices of pizza and save the rest for later to reduce the overall impact on blood sugar.

 Find Glucose response for your favourite foods